mauricioirace/lumino-tests/README.md

 ## About

 The purpose of the `lumino-tests` project is to provide tools which can run arbitrarily complex automated tests.
-These aim to serve as complements to the RIF Lumino unit tests for robustness purposes.
+These aim to serve as complements to the RIF Lumino unit tests, for robustness purposes.

 ### How it Works

 The project is written chiefly in [TypeScript](https://www.typescriptlang.org/) and uses [Jest](https://jestjs.io/) as its testing framework.

-Under the hood it makes use of both [Docker](https://www.docker.com/) as well as the [Lumino SDK](https://github.com/rsksmart/lumino-sdk) in order to boot up testing scenarios and carry out actions in them.
+Under the hood it makes use of both [Docker](https://www.docker.com/), as well as the [Lumino SDK](https://github.com/rsksmart/lumino-sdk), in order to boot up testing scenarios and carry out actions in them.

 ## Getting Started